zenml-io/zenml/docs/book/stacks-and-components/custom-solutions/implement-a-custom-stack-component.md

 ### Base Abstraction 1: `StackComponent`

 The `StackComponent` is the abstraction that defines the core functionality.
-As an example, checkout the `BaseArtifactStore` definition below: The `BaseArtifactStore` inhertis from `StackComponent` and establishes the public interface of all artifact stores.
+As an example, check out the `BaseArtifactStore` definition below: The `BaseArtifactStore` inherits from `StackComponent` and establishes the public interface of all artifact stores.
 Any artifact store flavor needs to follow the standards set by this base class.